AryamanReddi99/Creature-Forest/README.md

 <p align="center">
 Fig 13.
 Prisoner's Dilemma, naturally selected
 </p>
-In this case each new strain of mutant eliminates the previous, as it has a higher chance of playing the Strictly dominant strategy.
-Note that the population decreases as the population becomes more likely to defect, as the aggregate score for defection is lower than that for cooperation.
-Note also the strain Mutant_0.8 which persists at equilibrium, probably due to mutations in the population of Mutant_1.0.
+In this case each new strain of mutant eliminates the previous, as it has a higher chance of playing the strictly dominant strategy.
+Note that the total population decreases as the agents become more likely to defect, as the aggregate score for defection is lower than that for cooperation.
+Note also the strain Mutant_0.9 which persists at equilibrium, probably due to mutations in the population of Mutant_1.0.

 ## Further Reading